The Nest

 7. Check the Court Record

 After the court grants an expungement, you can ask the court clerk when the eviction will no longer be visible to the public.
 Regularly monitoring your public record is essential to confirm the removal.
+You can use dedicated tools like Information.com for that.
 The tenant screening service no longer publishes it.

 8. Send Copies to Tenant Screening Companies